Rhys Williams (rugby league)

 Rhys Williams (born 8 December 1989) is a Welsh former professional rugby league footballer who played as a er.

 His professional playing career began in 2010 with Warrington Wolves in the Super League, which included various loans to Crusaders RL, Castleford, Salford, and the Swinton.
 In 2014, he moved to Central Queensland Capras in the Queensland Cup, before a return to the UK the following year playing for London Broncos mostly in the Championship and one season in the Super League.
 In 2020, he moved to Salford Red Devils for four further seasons in the Super League.
 He finished his career with a season at Swinton Lions, then a season at Widnes Vikings, both in the Championship.

 Internationally, Williams played for at four World Cups in 2013, 2017, 2022, and the Nines world cup in 2019.
 He finished his representative career with 38 caps and 24 tries, and at the time of his retirement was Wales's most capped player.

 Club career

 Youth

-Williams began his rugby career in rugby union playing for Mold RFC and the Scarlets academy because switching to rugby league at age 18.
+Williams began his rugby career in rugby union playing for Mold RFC and the Scarlets academy before switching to rugby league at age 18.